oktadev/okta-blog/_source/_posts/2022-08-19-build-crud-spring-and-vue.md

 export default router
 ```

 The usage of the Auth0 SDK is pretty similar to the Okta Vue SDK.
-If you have any questions, [take a look at their GitHub repository](https://github.com/auth0/auth0-vue).
+If you have any questions, [take a look at the auth0-vue GitHub repository](https://github.com/auth0/auth0-vue).

 Make sure your Spring Boot API is still running.
 Run the client.